By Albert Bushnell Hart in 1896

 A few weeks later, he was engaged in a skirmish with some of John Morgan’s men, who were raiding through Kentucky, and the fighting was severe.
 Johnny was set upon by a strapping fellow, who gave him a pretty severe cut on the leg with his saber and knocked him off his horse.
 A moment after, another rebel seized him by the collar and exclaimed: “We’ve got one little Yankee, anyhow.”
 However, the little Yankee did not see it in that light and quickly drew his pistol, shot his captor dead, and a moment later, the rebels were routed, he escaped capture.

 As he was going back to Indiana on furlough to give his wound time to heal, he was stopped at one point by a provost guard, and his pass was demanded.

 “0,” said he, “the Colonel didn’t give me one, but just told me to go along with the rest.
 But,” added the little soldier, showing his wound, “here’s a pass the rebs gave me; isn’t that good enough for a little fellow like me?”
 The guard thought it was.

 His wound proved quite serious, and, much to his surprise, and against his wishes, he received his discharge in consequence of this and his extreme youthfulness.
 Not relishing civil life as long as the hostilities lasted, he applied at a recruiting office, but the condition of his leg excluded him.

 About the Author: Albert Bushnell Hart was a Harvard graduate, American historian, college instructor, and author.
-He edited the Harvard Graduates’ Magazine for eight years and wrote a number of books, including The Romance of the Civil War, published in 1896.
+He edited the Harvard Graduates’ Magazine for eight years and wrote several books, including The Romance of the Civil War, published in 1896.
 A Boy Soldier was included in that work, which is now in the public domain.
-His article, as it appears here i not verbatim, as it as been slightly edited.
+His article, as it appears here, is not verbatim, as it as been edited.